byllyfish/shellous/README.md

 ## Context Objects

-You can store shared command settings in an immutable context object.
+You can store shared command settings in an immutable context object (CmdContext).
 To create a new context object, specify your changes to the default context **sh**:

 ```pycon